 ART:

 If you have concept art, include it.
 If you do include art, you want to make sure that you have character concept designs.
-If you have preview pages* of the story, include those too.
+If you’re building your own world, consider including some designs showing that off too.
+Direct market pubs often require preview pages* of the story (usually six pages, minimum) but be sure to read submission guidelines.
 If not, it never hurts to mention what you envision for the art and list a few artists whose style you think may work for the book when the time comes.

-*if you’re going to include preview pages, keep in mind that the recommended 6-pages don’t have to be the first 6-pages.
-Use 6-pages from your script and story that best represent the overall vision and tone of your project.
+*if you’re going to include preview pages, keep in mind that the recommended six-pages don’t have to be the first six-pages.
+Use six-pages from your script and story that best represent the overall vision and tone of your project.

 OTHER: